Director: Elizabeth Banks

-Cast: Anna Kendrick, Rebel Wilson, Adam DeVine, Anna Camp, Brittany Snow, David Cross, Elizabeth Banks, Hailee Steinfeld, Katey Segal, Skylar Astin, Joe Lo Truglio, Snoop Dogg, John Michael Higgins, Keegan-Michael Key, Christina Aguilera, Adam Levine, Blake Shelton, Pharrell Williams, Pentatonix, Jimmy Kimmel, Rosie O’Donnell, Rosie Perez.
+Cast: Anna Kendrick, Rebel Wilson, Adam DeVine, Anna Camp, Brittany Snow, David Cross, Elizabeth Banks, Hailee Steinfeld, Katey Segal, Skylar Astin, Ben Platt, Joe Lo Truglio, Snoop Dogg, John Michael Higgins, Keegan-Michael Key, Christina Aguilera, Adam Levine, Blake Shelton, Pharrell Williams, Pentatonix, Jimmy Kimmel, Rosie O’Donnell, Rosie Perez.

 The Barden Bellas are back! …Kinda.
 After the surprise hit in 2012, the sequel finally arrives and tries to recapture the spark of the first film, and is somewhat successful in its execution.
 Taking on the reigns of the movie this time around is Elizabeth Banks, who makes her directing debut after producing the first film as well as returning as the on-screen commentator Gail.
 But more on her directing in a few.